Cosmological Dressing Rules: Overview

 \subsection{Invitation to dressing rules}

-In this paper, we will present a simple set of rules for obtaining in-in correlators by dressing flat space Feynman diagrams with auxiliary propagators.
-We will then argue that this provides a systematic way to determine the analytic structure of the correlators.
+In this paper, we will present a simple set of rules for obtaining in-in correlators of conformally coupled and massless scalars by dressing flat space Feynman diagrams with auxiliary propagators.
+We will then argue that this provides a systematic way to determine the analytic structure of these correlators.
 In this section we would like to first motivate the existence of such rules by looking at two simple examples.

 It was shown in \cite{Chowdhury:2023arc} that the $s$-channel contribution to the 1-loop 4-point in-in correlator in conformally coupled $\phi^4$ theory is given by